 Through our Sustainable Farming Initiative and other long-standing agricultural programs, we work with our growers to reduce their impact and adapt to climate change by providing them with tools in the field to help with changing weather patterns, track water use, reduce carbon, and improve their yield.

 In the UK we have achieved our ambitious environmental targets with our growers.
 We’ve made great progress on our ‘50 in 5’ goal – to halve our carbon footprint and water usage in water stressed areas over a five year period.
 To find out more about ’50 in 5’ click here.

 With the University of Aberdeen, we co-funded the award-winning Cool Farm Tool, allowing growers to identify, measure and ultimately cut their greenhouse gas emissions.
 Alongside Cambridge University Farms we developed i-crop, an innovative system of sensors which measure soil moisture.
 I-crop means it’s much easier to know where to water and when.

 At PepsiCo, we are working to improve our energy use efficiency in order to reduce the greenhouse gas (GHG) emissions in our operations, conserve fuel and reduce our cost.

 Distribution of our goods

 Around 20% of our UK site electricity now comes from renewable sources.
 Boxford was our first facility to generate onsite renewable energy, when 600 solar panels were installed in 2014.
-We now also have a wind turbine at Skelmersdale which delivers 25% of the site’s electricity, as well as an anaerobic digestion plant at Leicester, which will deliver 40% of the site’s electricity and reduce its carbon footprint by nearly 13%.
+We now also have a wind turbine at Skelmersdale which delivers 25% of the site’s electricity, as well as an anaerobic digestion plant at Leicester, which delivers 40% of the site’s electricity and reduces its carbon footprint by nearly 13%.